deborah-pardoq86q/notes/README.md

 # 2023-12-12
 - Today's programming wisdom is to write code that is easy to understand and maintain.
 Code should be written with clarity and simplicity, using descriptive variable names, comments, and consistent formatting.
 It's also important to avoid unnecessary complexity and to refactor code when it becomes difficult to read or modify.
 Remember that other developers (including future you) will need to understand and work with your code, so make it as easy as possible for them to do so.

+# 2023-12-13
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-organized code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple developers.
+Use descriptive variable names, write comments to explain complex logic, and follow established coding conventions.
+Remember that code is read far more often than it is written, so make it easy for others (and your future self) to read and work with your code.